gitjguerra/Taxi24/README.md

 - ExpressJS
 - PostGreSQL

+### How test
+- import the postman script in your system and try the taxi24 endpoints

 ### Getting Started
 - `$ cd taxi24`
 - Run `$ yarn install` or `$ npm install` to install the package dependencies